-The tropical city of Cairns has just unveiled a very cool, world-class aquarium.
+The tropical city of Cairns has unveiled a world-class aquarium.

 By Georgia Rickard

-You don’t have to get wet to go underwater at the Great Barrier Reef!
-This month, the brand new Cairns Aquarium has opened, giving you a new opportunity to see many of the rare, unusual, oddly coloured and, in some cases, even deadly inhabitants of this underwater icon without having to slip on a scuba tank.
-That’s not all: this is the only place on Earth where two World Heritage-listed biospheres – the Great Barrier Reef and the World Heritage-listed Wet Tropics area (famous for its stunning Daintree rainforest) – converge, and the new aquarium has exhibits showing off the fish, animals, plants and habitats of both.
+You don’t have to get wet to experience the underwater magic of the Great Barrier Reef.
+Cairns Aquarium gives you the opportunity to see many of the rare, unusual, oddly coloured and, in some cases, even deadly inhabitants of this natural icon without having to slip on a scuba tank.
+That’s not all: this is the only place on Earth where two World Heritage-listed biospheres – the Great Barrier Reef and the World Heritage-listed Wet Tropics area (famous for its stunning Daintree rainforest) – converge, and the aquarium has exhibits showing off the fish, animals, plants and habitats of both.

 Searching for Nemo?
 You might spot him here.
 Among the aquarium’s astonishing sights is a special deep-reef exhibit – one of only three in existence.
 Until now, the only way to see Nemo’s home was to hop on a boat and take the overnight journey to the steep drop-off from Australia’s continental shelf at the outer edge of the Great Barrier Reef.
 The aquarium’s specially designed, 10-metre-deep (33-foot) tank makes it possible to learn about this special place in a memorable, interactive new way.
 That’s not the only uniquely educational experience on offer: over the centre’s three floors and 7500 square metres (80,700 square feet), you’ll experience 10 special ecosystems and 71 different habitats.
 Follow the path of a raindrop from the mountaintop rainforests of the Tropical North Queensland area through the creeks and streams of the World Heritage-listed Daintree rainforest into the Coral Sea, where Great Barrier Reef is located.
 As you walk through the exhibits you’ll see some of the rarest animals in the world and get up close and personal with some of the spookiest creatures under the sea.